-The new laws also ban so-called robo-signing — the improper or faulty processing of foreclosure documents — and would allow state agencies and private citizens to sue financial institutions, under limited conditions, for economic compensation and for additional civil damages of up to $50,000 if lenders willfully, intentionally or recklessly violate the law.
+The new laws also banned “robo-signing,” the improper or faulty processing of foreclosure documents, and allowed state agencies and private citizens to sue financial institutions, under limited conditions, for economic compensation and for additional civil damages of up to $50,000 if lenders willfully, intentionally or recklessly violate the law.
 No lawsuit could go forward if the bank or servicer first fixes the problem with documentation or procedures, according to the bills.

 On September 28, 2020, California Gov. Gavin Newsom signed SB 1079, which stated that “eligible bidders” could bid on foreclosed properties for 45 days after the foreclosure sale if they were:

 - A tenant in the foreclosed property

 - A person wishing to purchase the property as a primary residence